appcelerator-archive/ti.doubleclick/documentation/index.md

 View the [Using Titanium Modules](http://docs.appcelerator.com/titanium/latest/#!/guide/Using_Titanium_Modules) document for instructions on getting started with using this module in your application.

+## Requirements

+The Google AdMob Ads SDK has the following requirements:

+* iOS version 4.3 or later
+* Xcode 4.5 or later

+The SDK also requires that the following frameworks are available when you build your application:

+* StoreKit
+* AudioToolbox
+* MessageUI
+* SystemConfiguration
+* CoreGraphics
+* <strong>AdSupport</strong>

+Note that the `AdSupport` framework is a new framework introduced with the iOS6 SDK.
+The `module.xcconfig` file references this framework as a "weak link" framework (`-weak_framework AdSupport`) so that you can still run your application on earlier versions of iOS.
+However, it is still necessary for this framework to be available at time the applicatino is built.

 ## Accessing the Ti.DoubleClick Module

 To access this module from JavaScript, you would do the following (recommended):